acirn/anti-cirn/README.md

 If any of the following parts of the license file contradict against the parts above, the above is preferred and has higher priority.

-Any software that contains this software shall have all the "Anti Cirn" contents, including all texts above and this line, in their own license file.
+Any derivative software that contains parts of this software shall have all the "Anti CIRN" contents, including all texts above and this line, in their own license file.

+---

 ```

 ### Modifying the ANTI CIRN LICENSE header

 We allow anyone to modify our header.
-You are encouraged to modify the "Cirn country list" section based on your preference.
+You are encouraged to modify the "CIRN country list" section based on your preference.
 Furthermore, you may want to remove the last line to make your software not "contagious".

-Furthermore, you are even authorized to publish your own "anti-Anti Cirn" licenses, because:
+Furthermore, you are even authorized to publish your own "anti-Anti CIRN" licenses, because:

 [I Disapprove of What You Say, But I Will Defend to the Death Your Right to Say It](https://quoteinvestigator.com/2015/06/01/defend-say/)

-### Q & A
+## Q & A

 **Are you allowed to modify the open source licenses?**

+Some licenses, like GPL, explicitly states that changing them is not allowed.
+In this case we are not going to publish any Acirn versions.

-This question can be breakdown into multiple sections.
+For other licenses, this question can be breakdown into multiple sections.

 - **Are we authorized to modify these licenses?** No, we aren't.
 And we doubt if we will ever be authorized to do so.
 - **Can we modify these licenses?** Yes, we can, although we must accept the legal consequence if we choose to do so.